Inheritance tax in Florida

-Florida does not have an inheritance tax or estate tax, so the inheritance tax rate is zero.
+An inheritance tax, also called an estate tax, is a tax based on the wealth of a deceased person.
+Florida does not have an inheritance tax or estate tax, so Florida’s inheritance tax rate is zero.
 A beneficiary of a deceased person in Florida does not owe any state taxes on inherited property.

 This absence of inheritance tax, combined with the absence of Florida income tax, makes Florida attractive for wealthy individuals wanting to reduce their tax liability.
 Many individuals relocate to Florida from northern states with significant state inheritance taxes for this reason.

-An inheritance tax is a tax imposed on individuals who receive assets from the estate of a deceased person, based on the value of the assets inherited.
 The Florida Constitution prohibits inheritance taxes and estate taxes.
-The Florida state legislature cannot enact a Florida estate tax or inheritance tax that conflicts with the state constitution— Florida voters would have to amend the constitution, which requires 60% voter approval.
+The Florida state legislature cannot enact a Florida estate tax or inheritance tax that conflicts with the state constitution— Florida voters would have to amend the constitution amendments, which requires 60% voter approval.

 A Florida resident who dies may still owe an estate tax for property located in other states.
 For example, if someone who dies in Florida owns valuable property in another state, then the Florida resident may owe tax in the other state.